MICSTI/magellan/README.md

 # magellan
 Test your knowledge about the countries of our world

+# What is it?
+Magellan is an online quiz game.
+You have to answer questions about countries, for instance what the name of the capital city of a certain country is or which country a national flag belongs to.

 # Commands that should be run before starting development
 - gulp
 - nodemon boot.js